 Probably the same way you pronounce it outside a Jewish bakery.
 As far as I know, there is no official Jewish bakery etiquette that requires that you pronounce the word in a particular way.
 So, if you’re used to saying khale, say khale.
 If you’re used to hallah, say that.
 If khallah or khalloh, those work, too.
 I think anything goes, as long as the clerk serving you understands your meaning.
 Worst comes to worst, you clarify by means of a description…

-peterhk asked: A slightly silly question, maybe, but I see that one of you is named Shaul.
+peterhk said: A slightly silly question, maybe, but I see that one of you is named Shaul.
 One of my uncles was Shail (at least that's how it was pronounced) which I guess is another version of the same name (Saul in English).
 Do you know if that's right?
 Is Shail the Yiddish version and Shaul the Hebrew one?
 TIA again, and thanks for your informative answers.

 The simple answer to your question is yes.
 See Alexander Beider, A Dictionary of Ashkenazic Given Names: Their Origins, Structure, Pronunciation, and Migrations(Bergenfield, NJ: Avotaynu, Inc., 2001), 424, who lists Sheyl (or, in your spelling, Shail) as the Northeastern (=Lithuanian) Yiddish pronunciation of Hebrew Sha’ul (pronounced Shoyel in Central and Southeastern Yiddish).